matfin/editable-list/README.md

 #### How this is structured
 This project contains four main Web Components and each of them are designed to work together to solve the challenge, while maintaining good separation of concerns.
 These components are as follows:

 - The `<list-item>` component contains the styling, structure and behaviour for individual list items.
-This component styles itself if the content is not valid and it has a delete button callback that is executed in its parent container.
+This component styles itself if the content is not valid (assuming a validation function is passed in to `<editable-list>` component) and it has a delete button callback that is executed in its parent container.
 - The `<items-list>` component handles the logic for rendering, adding and removing items from the list.
 It contains a `slot` element so we can add an input inline alongside the list items.
 - The `<item-input>` component is a text field that focuses on adding event listeners.
 It handles callbacks passed in for when the text field is changed, focused, blurred or when a key press event occurs.
 This helps with adding an item to the list when the user presses enter, types in a comma or blurs on the input field.
 - Finally, the `<editable-list>` component ties the previous two together and is the main component that is imported into a document the end-user is authoring.